Resume Now is an online resume builder that helps users create resumes and other job application documents.

-Resume Now holds 4.5 stars out of a maximum of 5 on Trustpilot, one of the internet’s leading product review aggregators:
+Resume Now holds 4.5 stars out of a maximum of 5 on both Trustpilot and SmartCustomer, two of the internet’s leading product review pages:

 - High-quality templates